 Nicolas Pionnier graduated from the University of Avignon (France) in 2006 with a French equivalent to a B.Sc. in Biology and then graduated from the University of Montpellier 2 (France) in 2008 with a French equivalent to a M.Sc. in Epidemiology and Parasites Ecology.
 He joined the University of Keele (UK) in 2009 for a Ph.D. in fish immunology under the supervision of Prof. Dave Hoole as a Marie Curie fellow.
 He therefore joined the “Marie Curie Initial Training Network (ITN) NEMO: Training Network on Protective Immune Modulation in Warm Water Fish by Feeding Glucans” and obtained his Ph.D. in late 2012 with his work on the effect of glucan or infection on innate acute phase proteins in common carp Cyprinus carpio.
 In October 2012, as a post-doctoral research assistant, he joined Drs.
 Coralie Martin and Françoise Bachelerie, respectively at the French Muséum National d’Histoire Naturelle, in Paris (France) and at the UMR 996 Cytokines, Chemokines and Immunopathology, Clamart (France).
 In their groups, he worked on the immune response to filariases infections and especially focused on the role and therapeutic potential of the chemokine receptor CXCR4 and its CXCL12 ligand in the progression of the filarial infection.
 In April 2015 Nicolas joined Dr Joseph Turner’s group in the Parasitology department as a post-doctoral research assistant and carry on investigating immune responses to filariasis infection.

-Developing susceptible in vivo filariasis models by investigating and manipulating the mechanisms of innate and adaptive host resistance to Brugia malayi, Loa loa and Onchocerca ochengi in mice.
-An immediate application of these basic immunobiological studies will advance testing of new treatments against onchocerciasis (river blindness) and lymphatic filariasis (elephantiasis).
+I am mainly focused on investigating and manipulating the mechanisms of innate and adaptive host resistance to Brugia malayi, Loa loa and Onchocerca ochengi worms in mice in order to develop susceptible in vivo filariasis models.
+An immediate application of these basic immuno-biological studies will advance testing of new treatments against onchocerciasis (river blindness) and lymphatic filariasis (elephantiasis).

 Other relevant expertise, professional memberships etc.